Speakers - Advanced Workshop

 Kirk Armstrong is a Professor and Academic Unit Head for the Department of Health Professions at James Madison University.
 He previously served as an athletic training program director with expertise in simulations and standardized patients.
 Kirk has also made numerous state, regional and national presentations regarding the use of standardized patients to document student learning outcomes in athletic training.

 Kirk has an interest in institutional and programmatic accreditation, having participated in regional accreditation site visits and written programmatic accreditation self-studies.
-He is an accreditation site visitor for the Commission on Accreditation of Athletic Training Education.
-In addition, he served as the external evaluator for grants through the National Institutes of Health and National Science Foundation.
+He is an accreditation site visitor for the Commission on Accreditation of Athletic Training Education, and an external evaluator for the National Institutes of Health and National Science Foundation.
 He earned his Bachelor of Science from the University of Indianapolis, Master of Science from Middle Tennessee State University, and Doctor of Education from Ball State University.

 Jamie Frye